 Test Your USB Drive — Detect Fake Capacity & Measure Speed

 A free browser-based tool to test USB flash drives for fake capacity.
-Many cheap drives sold online are counterfeits — a 128 GB drive might only have 8 GB of real storage with firmware that lies about size.
-This tool writes unique test patterns to your drive and reads them back, detecting fakes exactly like h2testw — without installing any software.
+Many cheap drives sold online are counterfeits — a "128 GB" drive might only have 8 GB of real storage with firmware that lies about the size.
+This tool writes unique verification patterns across the full capacity and checks earlier blocks while writing, so counterfeit drives are detected within minutes — no software to install.

 Verify USB drive capacity and expose counterfeit flash drives in your browser